 Now, because of his size he wasn’t exactly jobsite dog material, not to mention his tendency to explore.

 But every dog has their place and a job to do…....
-Jack was my therapy dog.
+Jack was like my therapy dog.

-I’d come home from the jobsite to work on my house until I run out of daylight, run in the office to chisel at the never ending pile of paperwork until dinner time but I still wanted to do more.
+I’d come home from the jobsite to work on my house until I run out of daylight, run in the office to chisel at the pile of paperwork until dinner time but I still wanted to do more.

-And all of a sudden I have 135 lbs. of fur, demanding my undivided attention and pinning me down to the couch.
+All of a sudden I have 135 lbs. of fur, pinning me down to the couch, demanding my undivided attention.